estoicodev/website-mauricodev/content/pages/contact.md

 sections:
   - section_id: contact-form
     type: section_form
     content: "Hello!
-Thank you very much for taking your time to see my work, and if you haven't, what are you waiting for?
+Thank you very much for taking the time to see my work.
 Well if you want you can leave me a message below or just email me directly at <mauricodev@gmail.com>.\r\nHave a nice day!\n"
     form_id: contactForm
     form_action: /thank-you
     form_fields: